IMSweeney/Udacity_Disaster_Response_Pipeline/README.md

 For the ML Pipeline (in train_classifier.py) this project used *pandas* and *sqlalchemy* to load the data, *nltk* and *sklearn* to build and train the model, and *pickle* to save the model.

+For the Web App (in the app folder) this project used *json*, *plotly*, and *flask* for displays and the web page, and *nltk*, *sklearn*, and *sqlalchemy* for the interactive message categorizer.

+import json
+import plotly
+import pandas as pd

+from nltk.stem import WordNetLemmatizer from nltk.tokenize import word_tokenize

+from flask import Flask
+from flask import render_template, request, jsonify from plotly.graph_objs import Bar from sklearn.externals import joblib from sqlalchemy import create_engine

 Included files:

 - app
-| - template
+	- templates
-| |- master.html  # main page of web app
+		- master.html  # main page of web app
-| |- go.html  # classification result page of web app
+		- go.html  # classification result page of web app
-|- run.py  # Flask file that runs app
+	- run.py  # Flask file that runs app

 - data
-|- disaster_categories.csv  # data to process
+	- disaster_categories.csv  # data to process
-|- disaster_messages.csv  # data to process
+	- disaster_messages.csv  # data to process
-|- process_data.py  # script to run an ETL pipeline on raw data
+	- process_data.py  # script to run an ETL pipeline on raw data
-|- InsertDatabaseName.db   # database to save clean data to
+	- InsertDatabaseName.db   # database to save clean data to

 - models
-|- train_classifier.py  # script to train a predictive model
+	- train_classifier.py  # script to train a predictive model
-|- classifier.pkl  # saved model
+	- classifier.pkl  # saved model

 - README.md